saitaiky/notebook/docs/docs/cloud-computing/aws/development/cloudformation.md

 For a list of AWS resources that support import operations, see [Resources that support import operations](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import-supported-resources.html).

 ## Template study

+### Important functions

+- `!ImportValue` - returns the value of the `Export` field in the output section by another stack.
+You typically use this function to create cross-stack references
+- `!Ref` - Returns the value of the specified parameter or resource.
+- `!GetAtt`- Returns the value of an attribute from a resource in the template.
+- `!Sub` - Substitutes variables in an input string with values that you specify.

 ### S3